 There are lots of factors that influence which type of high blood pressure medication is best for you.
 These include age, ethnicity, medical history and any other medical conditions you may have.
 Istin is a calcium channel blocker and the other types of medication available for high blood pressure include ACE inhibitors, angiotension receptor blockers, beta-blockers and diuretics.

 It's likely that you will need to take Istin for life as this is a long term treatment for managing high blood pressure and preventing a heart attack or stroke in the future.

 Istin is designed for long term use so it is safe to take it in this manner.
 It's important to keep taking your medication, unless your doctor tells you otherwise, even if you feel well otherwise your blood pressure is likely to rise again.

 When your blood pressure lowers and reaches a normal level, you should continue to take your Istin medication.
 Stopping the medicine may reverse the effects and result in your blood pressure going up again.
 As a general rule, you should keep taking Istin unless you are told by your doctor to stop.

 Istin combined with a healthy lifestyle is the best thing you can do for high blood pressure.
 While you are taking Istin, your doctor will regularly monitor your blood pressure to find out how well the medicine is working.
 Most people will take Istin for life but your doctor will assess your condition and individual health to determine what is most suitable for you.

 Istin is not addictive.

-You can continue to take Istin as usual before surgery.
-If you are taking other types of medication for high blood pressure like ACE inhibitors and Angiotensin Receptor Blockers then you should stop taking these 24 hours before you are due to have surgery.
+You can usually continue to take Istin as usual before surgery.
+If you are taking other types of medication for high blood pressure like ACE inhibitors and angiotensin receptor blockers then you may be asked to stop taking these 24 hours before you are due to have surgery.